Chevrolet Engine Error Codes Explained (GM OBD-II Fault Codes)

 - Last two digits — the specific fault.

 So P0301 reads as: powertrain, generic, ignition/misfire, cylinder 1 misfire.
 You’ll need a basic OBD-II scanner (or a Bluetooth ELM327 dongle with a phone app) plugged into the 16-pin port under the dashboard to read and clear codes.
-Chevrolet vehicles have used OBD-II since the 1996 model year.
+Chevrolet and GM vehicles have used OBD-II since the 1996 model year, so every Spark, Aveo, Sonic, Cruze and Utility on SA roads is covered.

 These relate to variable valve timing (VVT) — where the ECM adjusts camshaft position on the fly.
-(Note: on Chevrolet/GM this is the VVT system — “VANOS” is BMW’s name for its own system, not a GM term.)
+(Note: on Chevrolet/GM this is the VVT system.
+“VANOS” is BMW’s name for its own system, not a GM term.)
+On these codes, “A” is the intake camshaft and “B” is the exhaust camshaft on Bank 1.

 P0012 — “A” Camshaft Position, Timing Over-Retarded (Bank 1).
 The mirror image of P0011 — the intake cam is lagging the commanded position.
 Same suspects: VVT solenoid, oil level/pressure, and timing components.